-Each team member is required to pay \$2250 toward their mission trip.
+Each team member is required to contribute \$2250 toward their mission trip personal travel contribution.
 All Friends of Barnabas volunteers traveling to Honduras MUST have their travel contribution PAID IN FULL by the stated team deadline.
 Please have your funds in by all required deadlines so that the FOB staff can make all the needed arrangements for you.